 - Water Resistance – You’re likely to see a bump in water resistance, from 30m and 50m to upwards of 100m to 200m (or more!).
 Sport watches by nature are more robust, sometimes equipped with screwed-down crowns.

 - Shock Resistance – A means to keep the movement in place and protect it from any bumps along the way.
-The Triton is equipped with our own special casing structure that supports the movement and the dial against impact.
+The Neptune is equipped with our own special casing structure that supports the movement and the dial against impact.

 - Chronograph – A tool to measure time elapsed.